Benmad26/CCBD_Project_Variant_2/README.md

 The notebook loads `results.csv` and produces all plots and tables.
 It must be run after Step 4.

+> **Note:** `analysis.ipynb` contains static plots visible directly on GitHub.
+> For interactive charts with filters and dropdowns, open `analysis_interactive.ipynb` locally with Jupyter — interactive plots are not supported by GitHub.

 ### Step 6 – Download from MinIO

 ```bash